 Source: *U.S. Bureau of Labor Statistics

-Most of your detective training can be accomplished while you're working as a police officer.
+Much of your detective training can be accomplished while you're working as a police officer.
 Your time 'on the beat' can help you develop instincts about criminal activity and sharpen your investigative skills.
-You usually won't be able to begin working as a police officer, however, until you receive training at your department's police academy.
+You usually won't be able to begin working as a police detective, however, until you receive training at your department's police academy.

 Police academy training consists of both classroom and hands-on instruction.
 You'll learn about the laws and ordinances you must uphold, as well as how to safely perform your duties, from traffic stops to emergency calls.
-Your training will be conducted in a controlled environment, so that you may become comfortable before you begin working.
-Once you've completed your training, you may be awarded certification, or you may need to pass an exam and receive licensure as a police officer.
-Exact certification and licensing requirements are determined by the state in which you plan on working.
+Your training will be conducted in a controlled environment, so that you may become comfortable before you begin working in the field.
+Once you've completed your training, you may be awarded certification, or you may need to pass an exam and receive licensure.
+Specific certification and licensing requirements are determined by the state in which you plan on working.

-You can't be hired as a police officer or detective without meeting a few requirements that contribute to your safety and the safety of the public.
+You can't be hired as a detective without meeting a few police detective qualifications that contribute to your safety and the safety of the public.
 You must be physically fit and pass a fitness test that may include timed running or fence climbing.
-Drug use is expressly forbidden; you'll probably undergo a drug test prior to being hired and be subject to random drug testing for the rest of your police detective career.
+Drug use is expressly forbidden; you'll probably undergo a drug test prior to being hired and be subject to random drug testing for the duration of your police detective career.
 Typically, you must be at least 21 years of age and a U.S. citizen, have adequate vision and hearing, complete a psychological assessment, pass a polygraph examination, and undergo a background screening.